Maximizing Influence with Graph Neural Networks: Proof of Theorem

-For the purposes of the proof, $P\in \{1\} ^{hd \times 1}$ and we define the support function $\mathcal{S}(v) = \{i \in [1,n], v_i \neq 0 \}$ \cite{james2013introduction} as the set of indices of non zero rows in a matrix such as $X_i$, of layer $i$.
-Let $R$ represent ReLU and $b_{tr}, st_{tr}$ the mean and standard deviation computed by the batchnorm. \begin{proof} Monotonocity, $ \forall i<j, S_i \subset S_j$: { } \begin{itemize} \item(\ref{eq:sb2}) First subset is by definition.
+(\ref{eq:sb2}) First subset is by definition.
 Second is because $X_j$ is a convex hull that contains $X_i$ \cite{boyd2004convex}.
 We multiply both sides by a real matrix $W \in \Reals^{d\times hd}$ which can equally dilate both convex hulls in terms of direction and norm.
 This transformation cannot change the sign of the difference between the elements of $X_i$ and $X_j$ and hence cannot interfere with the support of $X_j$ over $X_i$.
 This becomes more obvious for $X \in \{0,1\}^{n \times 1}$ and $W \in \Reals^{1 \times 1}$.
-Note that both can result in zero matrices so we use subset or equal. \item (\ref{eq:sb4}) $A$ is a non-negative matrix and ReLU is a non negative monotonically increasing function. \item (\ref{eq:sb5}) Subtract by the same number and divide by the same positive number. \item (\ref{eq:sb7}) Definition in Eq. (\ref{eq:glie_layer}); $P$ is positive. \item (\ref{eq:sb10}) By definition of the support and of $L'_S$. \end{itemize} \end{proof}
+Note that both can result in zero matrices so we use subset or equal. (\ref{eq:sb4}) $A$ is a non-negative matrix and ReLU is a nonnegative monotonically increasing function.
+Subtract by the same number and divide by the same positive number in the right inequality. (\ref{eq:sb7}) Definition in Eq. (\ref{eq:glie_layer}); $P$ is positive. (\ref{eq:sb10}) By definition of the support and of $L'_S$. \end{proof}

 For the proof of submodularity we have to define $X_{iu} = X_{S_i \cup u}, u \in V$ and note by the definition of the input that $ |X_{ju} - X_j| = |X_{iu} - X_i| $ for the $l_1$ norm (sum of all elements):